 General education carries on a tradition that goes back to the schools of ancient Greece and Rome and the first Christian universities.
 Purposeful lives in a complex world require broad knowledge and the various abilities developed in pursuing it.
-All knowledge is connected, and the well-educated person is able to steer by an understanding that puts it all together, gives it meaning and draws on the sciences, the humanities and the arts.
+All knowledge is connected, and the well-educated person is able to live, lead and serve with an understanding that puts it all together, gives it meaning and draws on the sciences, the humanities and the arts.
 (See more on Hope’s philosophy of education.)

-Hope’s General Education curriculum is designed to give students flexibility in choosing coursework that will encompass the full spectrum of learning while helping them find areas of major interest and study important topics from the perspective of multiple disciplines.
+Hope’s General Education curriculum is designed to give students flexibility in choosing coursework that will encompass the full spectrum of learning while helping them find programs and majors or interest and study important topics and themes from multiple disciplinary perspectives.
 The First-Year Seminar introduces students to college-level approaches to learning through a topic of interdisciplinary interest.
-At the end, the Senior Seminar gives students an opportunity to reflect on basic human questions, on the historic Christian faith, and on all they have learned and how it fits into their sense of purpose and calling.
-In between, students have many choices about how to fulfill each component of Gen Ed in ways that complement their overall course of study.
+At the end, the Senior Seminar gives students an opportunity to reflect on basic human questions, the historic Christian faith, and all they have learned, with special attention to how it first into their sense of purpose and calling.
+In between, students have many choices about how to fulfill each component of General Education in ways that complement their overall course of study and engage their interests.

 - General Education as a Story

-Hope College’s official literature about its mission ends with this statement:
+Hope College’s official mission ends with this statement: